 If you believe taking out a debt consolidation loan is the best option, take the following steps to get one:

 - Determine your loan amount.
-Add up the debt you want to consolidate to see how much money you need to borrow.
-Also, factor in potential origination fees, which are taken out of the loan amount.
+Add up the debt you want to consolidate to determine how much money you need to borrow.
+Also factor in potential origination fees, which are taken out of the loan amount.

 - Research different lenders.
 Review the websites of different online lenders to see eligibility requirements, loan terms and fees.
 Also, check with your local bank or credit union to see if it offers debt consolidation loans.

 - Get prequalified.
 When you prequalify, each lender will give you an estimate of what your loan rate and terms could be.
 Typically, the lender will only do a soft credit check for prequalification, which means your credit score won’t be impacted.